wultra/mobile-utility-server/docs/API-Admin.md

 ### List Applications

 Retrieve a list of all registered applications.
-This endpoint provides a summary view of each application, including basic details.

 #### Response 200